vprnet/old-app-template/README.md

 ## Sass and CSS

 If you haven't tried one of the CSS 'meta-languages' (Sass/Less) they are well worth learning (and easy!).
-If, however, you want to stick to standard CSS you can do so by working with style.css the old fashioned way (though Bootstrap's CSS will be prepended to the stylesheet).
+If, however, you want to stick to standard CSS you can do so by working with style.css the old fashioned way.

 Here are some instructions for developing with Sass: